 And choristers may see real physical benefits too – when we sing, we open up our diaphragm and our breathing rate slows and deepens, which oxygenates the blood.
 This can actually increase the production of white blood cells, which are essential for preventing illness!

 Studies have shown that music can actually make us more intelligent too, as it changes how we think.
-And, in fact, it seems to have a particularly strong effect on our mathematical skills and our ability to learn a second language.
+And it seems to have a particularly strong effect on our mathematical skills and our ability to learn a second language.
 So, maybe you should rope in your colleagues in the maths and MFL departments to recruit students to your ensemble!

 Being part of an ensemble will also help students to improve their memory, as they learn new pieces.
 And if they’re playing an instrument, they’ll constantly be improving their hand-eye coordination.